 Bring your songs and imagination and we'll guide you to create a polished track that's ready for radio and streaming distribution.
 Together, we can help you succeed in the competitive music industry.

 Above is a montage of many singer/songwriters recorded here.
 In each, the singer plays guitar or piano and it would be recorded and mixed in about two hours.
 Some have another instrument or two thrown in.
 As you will hear, these are all suitable for distribution or airplay.

 Making fully produced tracks will give you a truly competitive sound.
 Read below to learn more about session musicians and and/or include electronic programming.

 Rates for recording are $88 per hour including engineer

 You've heard our studio musicians on many TV shows and radio, and you can have them with your songs also.
 Not only do they know the sounds, grooves, and arrangements, but they have also been on the production teams for many hit songs.

 For many songwriters, the idea of using session musicians seems daunting.
 What we hear most often is...
 "Will they like my songs?
 Will they care about my music?
 Will I feel put down or feel inferior?
 Can I afford them?"

 We bring in session players who are easy and relaxed to work with.
 They bring a wealth of creative and technical experience AND understand that it's your song and your vision.

-Even though they add a cost to the project, I have never had a client who has ever regretted it.
+Even though they add a cost to the project, we have never had a client who has regretted it.

-Almost all projects begin with a simple recording and then we expand it.
+Almost all projects begin with a simple recording, and then we expand it.
 So we can stop at any point and have something that sounds finished and releasable.
-(A montage track is coming soon to show what can be done.)

 Brendan McMahon wrote about making his first-ever studio recording in 2014.
 We asked if we could publish it here and he said yes.
 He's now making his 6th album at Soggy Dog.